The keeper of that inn in Bethlehem had no extra room to offer; his inn

 You may make a single copy for your personal use or copies to aid your committee in

 selecting music.
-I am presently (3-08) seeking a music publisher to make
+I had sought a music publisher to make The Innkeeper available

-The Innkeeper available in quantities.
-Anyone using the song for monetary gain
+in quantities (See note below).
+Anyone using the song for monetary gain should buy

-reworked the presentation for use by a choir or chorus and prepared cover art.
-Until a
+have reworked the presentation for use by a choir or chorus and prepared cover art.

 bassThis tax is good for my business